-Platelets naturally circulate in the blood.
-When an injury occurs causing a blood vessel wall to break, the platelets become activated and can begin to seal the wound.
-When inactivated, platelets are circular in shape, but then they are activated they change to a spiky formation.
-This change in shape allows them to stick to the broken vessel and each other enabling them to plug the hole.
-Another protein found in the blood called fibrin interacts with the platelets to help seal the wound.
-Fibrin helps to form a net which traps more activated, circulating platelets and other red blood cells to produce a clot which seals the wound.
+Inactivated platelets are circular in shape, however, when they become activated, platelets change to a spiky structure.
+The change in shape makes it easier for the platelets to stick to both the damaged vessel and to each other to plug the hole.
+A protein in the blood, fibrin, interacts with the platelets to help seal the wound by forming a net, trapping more activated platelets and red blood cells to seal the wound.

-Physical activity is preventative against cardiovascular morbidity and mortality.
-But exercise leads to temporary activation on the thrombotic system.
-In healthy individuals, there is an increase in fibrin activity.
-However, in people who have heart disease, their fibrin activity is compromised.
-Therefore, they should seek medical advice before attempting strenuous physical exertion.
+Physical activity prevents cardiovascular morbidity and mortality, but it does lead to a temporary activation of the thrombotic system.
+In healthy individuals, fibrin activity is increased, but in individuals who have heart disease, their fibrin activity is compromised.
+Therefore, it is essential to seek medical advice before attempting strenuous physical activity.

 Lab Tests Online UK.
 (2014).
 Platelet Count.
 Available at: https://labtestsonline.org.uk/tests/platelet-count

 Walsh, T, G., Metharom, P and Berndt, M, C. (2014).
 The Functional Role of Platelets in the Regulation of Angiogenesis.
-Platelets: Early Onliine.
+Platelets: Early Online.

 Bleeker, J, S and Hogan, W, J. (2011).
 Thrombocytosis: Diagnostic Evaluation, Thrombotic Risk Stratification, and Risk-Based Management Strategies.
 Thrombosis.